EwanColquhoun/the-flying-scotsmen/TESTING.md

 ## UnitTest

 ## Code Validation
 The Flying Scotsmen has be throughly tested.
 All the code has been run through the [W3C html validator](https://validator.w3.org/), the [W3C CSS validator](https://jigsaw.w3.org/css-validator/) and the [JavaScript JSHint validator](https://jshint.com/).
-The code passed all of the validators once minor points had been corrected.
+The code passed the W3C Validator barring all the django template tags.
+Outside of those, no errors were found.
+The CSS passed the W3C Validator passed once an error with the 'transition-timing-function' propery was corrected (from '1000ms' to 'ease-in').

 ## Responsiveness Test